Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Airwallex offers an easy-to-use payment platform with varying advantages over other payment solutions.

-Our global business accounts are available in various currencies, including USD, EUR, GBP, and AUD without ever having to visit a local bank branch.
+Our global business accounts are available in various currencies, including USD, EUR, GBP, and AUD, without visiting a local bank branch.
 You can easily send and receive funds in any of our available currencies with zero transaction fees and outstandingly low FX rates to keep your business’s bottom line where you want it.

 You can also automatically sync your domestic and international transactions with Xero to better manage your accounting.
-This makes it especially convenient to use our borderless cards.
+This makes it especially convenient to use our cards

-Your business payments will run more efficiently with Airwallex as your payment solution.
-We prioritize the ROI of your business and the satisfaction of your customers just as much as you do.
+With Airwallex as your payment solution, your business payments will run more efficiently.
+We prioritize your business's ROI and customer satisfaction just as much as you do.

 Contact Airwallex to pay fewer fees in foreign markets